Sujan833/HEALTH_AI/README.md

 # 🏥 HealthAI: Intelligent Disease Prediction System

-A Flask + Streamlit based AI application that predicts diseases based on symptoms, generates treatment plans, and responds to medical queries using both ML and IBM Watson Granite models.
+A Streamlit based AI application that predicts diseases based on symptoms, generates treatment plans, and responds to medical queries using both ML and IBM Watson Granite models.

 ---